Modularity And Oddballs

 Hello Mr Smith.

-The difference is that a new class loader is created and used to load the HelloPersonJob class.
+The difference is that a new class loader is created by Oddjob and used when processing the descriptor factory to load the HelloPersonJob class.

 Oddballs